Alan Picazzo

-Alan Nicolás Marcel Picazzo (born 21 June 1999) is an Argentine professional footballer who plays as a right winger for Coria in Spain.
+Alan Nicolás Marcel Picazzo (born 21 June 1999) is an Argentine professional footballer who plays as a right winger for Mons Calpe in Gibraltar.

 Club career

 Picazzo's career began with local club Atlético Uruguay in 2003, which preceded his signing with River Plate in 2015.
 He was moved into the Primera División team's senior squad during 2017–18, making his professional bow during an away win against San Martín (SJ); he netted his first goal in the process, scoring the club's final goal of a 1–3 victory.
 After one further appearance for River across 2018–19, Marcel Picazzo was loaned out on 8 August 2019 to Primera B Nacional's Villa Dálmine.
 He debuted against San Martín (T) on 25 August, before netting his first goal on 2 November away to Quilmes.

 Picazzo returned to River Plate in early 2020, though would terminate his contract in February 2021 after no further competitive appearances for them.